 The Observatory is operated for INAF by the d'REM Team, a delocalized group of people.

-28 Oct 2023 ◊ Call for proposal INAF AOT49 (April 1st 2024 - September 30th 2024) is open.
-The deadline is Monday 27th November 2024 at 12:00 UT.
+24 Apr 2026 ◊ Call for proposal INAF AOT54 (October 1st 2026 - March 31st 2027 is open.
+The deadline is Monday 25th May 2026 at 12:00 UT.
 All informations and warning for REM are here.
 For submission package and form please follow the Proposal link.